 The living area boasts a modern wood burning stove and ornate cast iron radiators, which allows the room to feel cosy and relaxing.
 This area flows into the dining space which is conveniently placed next to the kitchen.

 To the rear of the property, there is a well-appointed kitchen/breakfast room with oak double-glazed sliding doors which open onto the garden.
-The kitchen has been fitted with an extensive range of traditionally styled wood units, a built-in larder, and a double stainless-steel sink set around a splendid natural stone worktop and breakfast bar.
+The kitchen has been fitted with an extensive range of traditionally styled wood units, a separate larder, and a double stainless-steel sink set around a splendid natural stone worktop and breakfast bar.

 The magnificent oak staircase rises to the first floor, where you will find four generously proportioned bedrooms and a well-appointed family bathroom.

 The main bedroom is an enchanting room and features a dressing area and a well-appointed en-suite, which has a stunning bath within the bedroom positioned to capture views of the sea.
 Double French doors open onto a balcony, which affords outstanding views out to sea.